2020Vis13079846/arissploit/README.md

 # About arissploit framework

-    INFO: Arissploit is simple framework that has been made for penetration testing tools.
-Arissploit Framework offers simple structure, basic CLI, and useful features for penetration testing tools development.
+    INFO: Arissploit Framework is a simple framework designed to master penetration testing tools.
+Arissploit Framework offers simple structure, basic CLI, and useful features for learning and developing penetration testing tools.

 # How to install arissploit